hydroper/as3razen/README.md

 **ASDoc**

-I have found ASDoc's implementation to be problematic in certain ways, and there is no compiler option in Flex to allow optional Markdown support.
+I have found Flex ASDoc's implementation to be problematic in certain ways, and there is no compiler option in Flex to allow optional Markdown support.

 **Package manager**